infiniflow/ragflow/README.md

  * Running on http://127.0.0.1:9380
  * Running on http://172.22.0.5:9380
 INFO:werkzeug:Press CTRL+C to quit
 ```

-In your browser, enter the IP address of your server.
+5. In your browser, enter the IP address of your server and now you can try it out.

 ## 🔧 Configurations